chasewnelson/SNPGenie/README.md

 * **Frequency**, the frequency of the variant as a percentage, *e.g.*, “14.6” for 14.60%; and
 * **Overlapping annotations**, containing the name of the protein product or open reading frame (ORF), *e.g.*, “CDS: ORF1”.

-In addition to containing the aforementioned columns, the SNP report should ideally be free of thousand separators (,) in the Reference Position, Count, and Coverage columns (default format).
-The Frequency must remain a percentage (default format).
+In addition to containing the aforementioned columns, the SNP report should ideally be free of thousand separators (,) in the Reference Position, Count, and Coverage columns (default .txt output).
+The Frequency must remain a percentage (default .txt output).
 Finally, the user should verify that the reading frame in the CLC output is correct.
 SNPGenie will produce various errors to indicate when these conditions are not met, *e.g.*, by checking that all products begin with START and end with STOP codons, and by checking for premature stop codons.
 Make sure to check the SNPGenie LOG file!

 #### <a name="geneious"></a>Geneious
 A <a target="_blank" href="http://www.geneious.com/">Geneious</a> SNP report must include the following columns to be used with SNPGenie, with the unaltered Geneious column headers: